walterjin6/flickr-picture-search-backend/README.md

 ## Features

 1. OAuth 2.0: use refresh token, Access token, JWT authentication
-2. View public pictures via public API without login needed
-3. View private pictures via private API with login needed
+2. Use middleware to protect private API by verifying JWT.
-4.  loginLimiter: Limit the number of failed login for security purpose
+3. LoginLimiter: Limit the number of failed logins for security purpose

 ## Main Tech Stacks used